nanoy42/pdfosaure/README.md

  * convert pages of a pdf file to jpeg images
  * merge jpeg images to create a pdf file

+Pdfosaure is a hungry dino tooling up pdfs.
 ## Installation

 For now the script can only be installed from the sources.
 Clone the git repository :